mainadwitiya/LinkedLists/README.md

 # LinkedLists
-Repo that contains all Linked Lists related code.
+Repo that contains all Linked Lists related codes.